David8430/RPPAscript/README.md

 AppFolder/R/PostFittingOutput.R <br/>
 AppFolder/R/PreFittingDataHandling.R <br/>

-The slide input information also has to be in te proper structure: (The ProjectFolder is a flexible input, can be called anything else, for example the printing date.) <br/>
+The slide input information also has to be in the proper structure: (The ProjectFolder is a flexible input, can be called anything else, for example the printing date.) <br/>
 A folder called "in" needs to be created within the project folder.
-This will contain all the input slide intensity quantifications. <br/>
+This folder will contain all the input slide intensity quantifications.
+The input files should be named by the antigen or FCF. <br/>
-ProjectFolder/in/FCF.csv <br/>
+ProjectFolder/in/FCF.xlsx <br/>
-ProjectFolder/in/Akt.csv <br/>
+ProjectFolder/in/Akt.xlsx <br/>
-ProjectFolder/in/FGFR2.csv <br/>
+ProjectFolder/in/FGFR2.xlsx <br/>
 etc. <br/>
 The rest of the folders will be created by the script.

 For the directory input the ProjectFolder path needs to be given (example c:\user\paul\Desktop\20210527)

-The script can only handle a single series of data, meaing any number of unique antigen/antibody slides and ONE respective FCF protein slide.
+The script can only handle a single series of data, meaing any number of UNIQUE antigen/antibody slides and ONE respective FCF protein slide.
 Only samples with a matching identifier in the FCF slide AND properly evaluable on both will be returned.

 The script does the following: <br/>